McCache/McCache-for-Python/README.md

 </style>
 -->
 ## Overview
-McCache is a distributed in-memory caching library that is build on the [`cachetools`](https://pypi.org/project/cachetools/) package.
+McCache is a distributed in-memory write through caching library that is build on the [`cachetools`](https://pypi.org/project/cachetools/) package.
 It uses UDP multicasting as the performant transport hence the name "Multi-Cast Cache", playfully abbreviated to "`McCache`".

 The goals of this package are: